Style & Quality

 Mort's interests are many and varied and they are often reflected in his art.
 American Indian history and culture hold a special allure for Mort, perhaps because his great grandmother was Native American.
 Norwegian whalers and explorers are among his ancestors.
 Wildlife, romantic women with parasols, flowers, fisherman, cowboys and nature have provided him with endless colors and shapes with which to design.

 He is inspired by all that is around him, especially his family.
 Mort and his wife, Terri, have three daughters: Brandalyn, Monet and Tauna.
 Mort has three adult sons.
 Mort Jr., who upon leaving the Navy, chose to drive 18 wheelers and reside in North Carolina where he has returned to college and is studying computer technology.
 Eric, a graduate of Miami of Ohio, is an Art Director for a magazine publisher in Ohio and plays guitar in a band.
 Scott, a graduate of UCLA, is an Art Director and a Senior Graphic designer working in New York City and is a fine photographer.
 Tauna has moved to South Carolina with Mort and Terri where she is continuing her art studies, picture framing and studying photography.
-Monet, is a graduate of William & Mary and San Diego State University and is now working for Johnson & Johnson.
+Monet, is a graduate of William & Mary and San Diego State University and is now working for Johnson & Johnson in the State of Washington .
 Brandalyn is a University of California at Santa Barbara graduate and credentialed elementary school teacher.
-After teaching in Anchorage and exploring the many wonders of Alaska, Brandy has become a Radiology Technician living in Arizona.
+After teaching in Anchorage and exploring the many wonders of Alaska, Brandy became a Radiology Technician while living in Arizona and has now moved back to Anchorage, Alaska.

 Mort, Terri and Tauna make their home today in the city of Bluffton, South Carolina near Hilton Head.